-Superstitions about money
+Superstitions about making money

-‘Find a penny, pick it up, and all the day you’ll have good luck’: UK residents will know this adage well.
+...and all the day you’ll have good luck’: UK residents will know this adage well.
 Superstition tells us that it’s good luck to pick up a penny with the ‘head’ side facing upwards.
 Just leave it alone if this faces downwards; there’s a belief that ‘tails’ will bring you bad luck (every positive must have an opposite negative!).

 Chinese culture features a saying that putting your purse or handbag on the floor ‘is money out the door’, and reason that keeping your money close to you will help your wealth.
 There is also a strong belief in the significance of the number 8: it represents prosperity (it also represents infinity when turned on its’ side!).